Integrated Conditional Estimation-Optimization: Contextual Stochastic Optimization and the ICEO Approach

 \subsection{ICEO Approach}

 Let us now describe the major ingredients of our ICEO approach, as well as the formulation of our ICEO training problem. \paragraph{Hypothesis Class of Conditional Probability Estimators} It is evident from the right side of \eqref{eq: sto-opt-2} that learning the conditional distribution $p^\ast(x)$ is the most critical part of our contextual stochastic optimization setting.
 We adopt standard ideas from learning theory to learn $p^\ast(x)$, whereby we employ a compact hypothesis class $\calH$ of conditional probability estimators.
 That is, $\calH$ is a compact set (e.g., with respect to the uniform norm) of functions $f : \calX \to \Delta_K$.
 The hypothesis class $\calH$ is the first major ingredient of our ICEO approach.
 Note that the constraint on the output of $f \in \calH$, namely $f(x) \in \Delta_K$ for all $x \in \calX$, is not standard in most learning problems but is necessitated by our setting.
 Fortunately, this constraint can be accommodated in a number of ways.
 A straightforward approach is to consider the softmax operator $\mathrm{soft} : \bbR^K \to \bbR^K$ defined by $\mathrm{soft}_k(v) = \frac{\exp(v_k)}{\sum_{j=1}^K \exp(v_j)}$ for $v\in \bbR^K$.
 Then, given \emph{any} hypothesis class $\tilde{\calH}$ of unconstrained functions $\tilde{f} : \calX \to \bbR^K$, we can define $\calH$ as the composition class $\mathrm{soft} \circ \tilde{\calH}$.
 Note that, due to the differentiability properties of the softmax operator, $\mathrm{soft} \circ \tilde{\calH}$ naturally inherits differentiability properties from $\tilde{\calH}$, which can be very useful from a computational perspective.
 For another example, consider $\calH$ defined by a decision tree partitioning algorithm.
 Then, for any given $x$, $f(x)$ can be constructed from the empirical distribution of $\xi$ restricted to the subset of the partition of the training data for which $x$ lies in.
 Finally, a third approach, which we expand upon in Section \ref{sec: semi-algebraic}, is to let $\mathcal{H}$ be a constrained linear hypothesis class whereby $\mathcal{H} = \{f : f(x) = Bx \in \Delta_K \ \text{for all } x \in \calX\}$.
 Depending on the structure of $\calX$, it may be possible to efficiently model the constraint $Bx \in \Delta_K \ \text{for all } x \in \calX$, and we discuss specific examples in Section \ref{sec: semi-algebraic}.
 We would like to emphasize two points about our approach for estimating the conditional distribution using a hypothesis class $\calH$.
 First, by directly estimating the conditional probability our proposed method has more flexibility in handling constraints as compared to methods that learn a mapping $\pi$ directly from features $x$ to decisions $w$.
-In particular, the approach of learning a mapping from features to decisions requires that the output of the mapping $\pi$ be feasible in the region $S$, which may severely constrain the feasible set of $\pi$.
+In particular, compared to the policy learning approaches which learn a mapping from features to decisions requires that the output of the mapping $\pi$ be feasible in the region $S$, which may severely constrain the feasible set of $\pi$.
+More detailed intuitions can be found in Appendix \ref{sec: policy-opt}.
 On the other hand, our approach of composing a user-specified hypothesis class $\calH$ with the regularized optimal solution mapping $w_\rho(\cdot)$ allows for a very general selection of $\calH$.
-In particular, the only requirement to achieve asymptotic consistency is compactness of $\calH$, and, to provide a generalization bound, we further need $\calH$ to have bounded multivariate Rademacher complexity.